 - Maxwell Allman Instructor, Management Science and Engineering

-- Samuel Chiu Associate Professor, Management Science and Engineering
+- Ross Shachter Associate Professor (Autumn), Management Science and Engineering

 - Axioms of probability